123HARSH456/VirasatKhoj/README.md

 ---

-## 🔮 Roadmap
+## 🔮 Remaining Work
-* Migration to a global Firebase backend for real-time leaderboards.
+* Migration to a global Firebase backend for real-time leaderboards and site claims.
-* App crash fixed due to map not loaded.
+* App crash fixes due to map not loaded.